EricZinda/Perplexity/docs/mrscon/devhowto0010MRS.md

 More information on `INDEX` is described in the section on [dealing with different types of phrases](pxint/pxint0080SimplePropositions/).

-The [next topic](devhowto0020WellFormedTree) walks through the rules of creating "well-formed MRS trees", and is the last big chunk of conceptual background needed before we start building the system.
+The [next topic](devhowto0020WellFormedTree) walks through the rules of creating "scope-resolved MRS", and is the last big chunk of conceptual background needed before we start building the system.

 > Comprehensive source for the completed tutorial is available [here](https://github.com/EricZinda/Perplexity/tree/main/samples/hello_world)